FMTC – Service Terms and Conditions

 Section 9.
 Term and Termination:

 (a) Term.
-Except as otherwise set forth on an Insertion Order, each Insertion Order shall continue for the term set forth therein and shall automatically renew for additional one (1) year terms thereafter, unless either party provides thirty (30) days prior written notice of its intention not to renew the Agreement.
+Except as otherwise set forth on an Insertion Order, each Insertion Order shall continue for the term set forth therein and shall automatically renew for additional terms thereafter, unless either party provides thirty (30) days prior written notice of its intention not to renew the Agreement.

 (b) Termination for breach.
 Either party may terminate this Agreement upon ten (10) days prior written notice if the other party breaches this Agreement and does not cure such breach within such time period.
 In addition to any right or remedy that may be available to FMTC under this Agreement or applicable law, FMTC may immediately suspend, limit or terminate Client’s account in the event that Client’s continued access to the Service may expose FMTC or third parties to liability or harm.